jamesm224/ProSynTaxDB-workflow/README.md

 ## Setting up the Workflow
-### Installing the ProSynTaxDB Workflow
+### Installing the ProSynTax Workflow
-1. Clone the ProSynTaxDB-workflow Github repository into your working directory:
+1. Clone the ProSynTax-workflow Github repository into your working directory:

        # (optional) create a new project directory
        mkdir my_classification_project